 The Extend2Fit has 6 recline positions and a few rules around their use.

 - Rear facing mode: use recline positions 1-4

-- Forward facing mode: use position 4 for children who weigh less than 40 lbs
+- Forward facing mode: use position 4 for children who weigh less than 40 pounds

-Note: The lower anchors can be used to 45 lbs with this seat, so it’s possible a caregiver must change to the seatbelt installation before the child turns forward facing.
+Note: The lower anchors can be used to 45 pounds with this seat, so it’s possible a caregiver must change to the seatbelt installation before the child turns forward facing.

 The beltpath for seatbelt installation is smaller than typical of convertibles, so it took a little more work than expected to thread the seatbelt, but the install itself was otherwise easy.
 The belt path is high enough in my vehicle, and with the extender out, it’s far enough from the vehicle seat back, that I was able to get a good grip on the seatbelt by the buckle and very easily get the slack out.

 If you have lap and shoulder belts that do not lock before a crash (a car made before September 1 1996, or you’re installing in an international car with the seatbelt) you will need to get a locking clip from Graco.
 Like Dorel and Evenflo, Graco has stopped sending a locking clip automatically with their seats.
 Most cars with belts that do not lock before a crash have aged off of the road, so they’re not as necessary.

 The fit front to back for this seat is remarkable for the size child it fits.
 For a newborn, my 5’11” husband would have been able to fit in front of it, though not quite as far back as he could have liked.
 The same was true with the extender fully out and the seat upright for an older child.
 With the extender not out at all, and still fully upright, there was more than enough room for my husband in the front seat.
 The range for this seat from newborn to older child is quite generous.